cedvtan13/3rdYR/NumericalMethods/Modularized/SCRIPT.md

 **[Enter x = 2, h = 0.01]**

-**Member 2:**
+**Member 1:**
 > "Let's calculate the derivative at x equals 2, using step size h equals 0.01.
-Watch as we compare all three differentiation methods."
+Watch as we compare all three differentiation methods available to the user."

 **[Click "Calculate"]**